arangodb/docs/3.8/http/general.md

 from non-encrypted connections and encrypted connections:

-On non-encrypted connections with `http` scheme in the URI clients may use HTTP 1.1 for the *first request*.
+On non-encrypted connections with `http` scheme in the URI clients may use HTTP 1.1 initially until an upgrade is performed.
 Upgrading the connection is initiated by sending a request with the `Upgrade: h2c` header and exactly one `HTTP2-Settings` header.
 The server will then respond with `101 Switching Protocols` and begin using HTTP/2.
 For details please look into the RFC.